kyma-project/kyma/docs/helm-broker/03-03-create-addons-repo.md

 See the example of the Kyma `addons` repository [here](https://github.com/kyma-project/addons/tree/master/addons).

-> **NOTE:** The maximum size of your addons repository is determined by the amount of memory and storage size.
-These limits are set in the
-[Helm Broker chart](https://kyma-project.io/docs/components/helm-broker/#configuration-helm-broker-chart).
+> **NOTE:** The amount of memory and storage size determine the maximum size of your addons.
+These limits are set in the [Helm Broker chart](https://kyma-project.io/docs/components/helm-broker/#configuration-helm-broker-chart).

 You can specify a Git repository URL by adding a special `git::` prefix to the URL address.
 After this prefix, provide any valid Git URL with one of the protocols supported by Git.
 In the URL, you can specify a branch, commit, or tag version.
 You can also add the `depth` query parameter with a number that specifies the last revision you want to clone from the repository.